ericyeh-dr/ericyeh-dr.github.io/_posts/2022-04-07-write-with-markdown.md

 ---
 layout: singlepost
-title: "How to write with Markdown"
+title: "Write a blog with Markdown and Jekyll"
 author: "Eric Yeh"
 date: 2022-04-07
 tags: